stelzch/zotero.koplugin/doc/DevelopmentNotes.md

 Item information in the format returned by the Zotero API.
 `value` contains the JSON object for the item with `itemID`.
 To save some space the `library` and `links` fields are deleted first.
-In principle only the `data` field would be all that is needed, but for now it also keeps `meta`.
+In principle the `data` field would be all that is needed, but for now it also keeps `meta`.

 	CREATE TABLE IF NOT EXISTS itemData ( itemID INTEGER PRIMARY KEY,